nicholasglazer/archcheatsheet/docs/environment/file-system.md

 ```
 Try several times different non-corrupted blocks.
 Reboot and try to mount again, if you still see the error, well, I hope you have a backup somewhere.
 If not, you might try to copy the disk with `dd`.
+I would prefer to use `cat`, this should be faster and safer.
 ```sh
 cat /dev/sdX >/dev/sdY
 ```